sahuguet/data4good-pub/docker-for-data-paper/docker-for-data.md

   Someone – a civic hacker, a data journalist or a researcher in academia – willing to make sense of the data usually has to go through the following steps: (a) find the datasets they need, (b) download the datasets, (c) realize they are missing a few, and download those too, (d) create a schema and load the datasets into a database, (e) join the datasets into one or more views that permit analysisand finally (f) run queries against the dataset.
 This is not only time consuming (usually half a day of work) but also extremely frustrating.
 The process must be repeated whenever the datasets get updated.

   In this paper, we present a novel approach for packaging open data we call Docker for Data, inspired by the eponymous cloud container solution.
-Docker "allows you to package an application with all of its dependencies into a standardized unit for software development".
 With Docker for Data, we package datasets into coherent and self-contained units that can be deployed with a few clicks and used within minutes instead of hours.
 We also present a concrete application in the context of open data investigation centered around the issue of housing costs in the context of New York City.
 permission: You are free to share and adapt this document for any purpose.
 license: CC-Zero
 conference2: